About the course

 - networking opportunities with visiting businesses

-- our Bonds café
+- Bonds café

-Our recent graduates work for high-profile organisations worldwide, including:
+Many of our recent graduates work for high-profile organisations worldwide, including:

 - Deutsche Bank